dougeby/IntuneDocs/intune/troubleshoot-mam.md

 # Troubleshoot mobile application management

-This topic provides solutions to common problems that have occurred when using Intune mobile application management.
+This topic provides solutions to common problems that have occurred when using Intune App Protection (also referred to as MAM or mobile application management).

 If this information does not solve your problem, see [How to get support for Microsoft Intune](get-support.md) to find more ways to get help.